mitaleeee/Hotel-Reservation/README.md

 - Utilize RESTful APIs and integrate them with a MongoDB backend.
 - Manage state and data flow in a React application.

-## Installation

-To run the StayScape app locally, follow these steps:

 ### Prerequisites

 - Node.js and npm installed